Materials-Consortia/OPTIMADE/optimade.rst

 API Filtering Format Specification
 ==================================

-An OPTiMaDe filter expression is passed in the parameter :query-param:`filter` as an URL query parameter as `specified by JSON
+An OPTIMADE filter expression is passed in the parameter :query-param:`filter` as an URL query parameter as `specified by JSON
 API <https://jsonapi.org/format/1.0/#fetching-filtering>`__.
 The filter expression allows desired properties to be compared against search values; several such comparisons can be combined using the logical conjunctions AND, OR, NOT, and parentheses, with their usual semantics.